Aliases for BMPR1A Gene

 GeneCards Summary for BMPR1A Gene

-BMPR1A (Bone Morphogenetic Protein Receptor, Type IA) is a Protein Coding gene.
+BMPR1A (Bone Morphogenetic Protein Receptor Type 1A) is a Protein Coding gene.
 Diseases associated with BMPR1A include polyposis syndrome, hereditary mixed, 2 and polyposis, juvenile intestinal.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
-GO annotations related to this gene include protein homodimerization activity and sequence-specific DNA binding RNA polymerase II transcription factor activity.
+Among its related pathways are Signaling by GPCR and ERK Signaling.
+GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is TGFBR2.

 UniProtKB/Swiss-Prot for BMPR1A Gene

 On ligand binding, forms a receptor complex consisting of two type II and two type I transmembrane serine/threonine kinases.
 Type II receptors phosphorylate and activate type I receptors which autophosphorylate, then bind and activate SMAD transcriptional regulators.
-Receptor for BMP-2 and BMP-4.
-Positively regulates chondrocyte differentiation through GDF5 interaction (By similarity).
+Receptor for BMP2, BMP4, GDF5 and GDF6.
+Positively regulates chondrocyte differentiation through GDF5 interaction.
+Mediates induction of adipogenesis by GDF6.